ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

     return result_sets[0]
 ```

-When the query is executed, `result_set` is returned whose iteration outputs the following text to the console:
+When the query is executed, `result_set` is returned.
+Iterating over it outputs the following text to the console:

 ```bash
 > SelectSimple: